 A gentle class suitable for beginners and those returning to exercise.
 Please bring a well-padded non-slip mat, a towel to roll up for a head support, and water.
 Please wear suitable clothing.
 Don’t forget your mask and sanitizer; please follow the Church’s safety rules when in the building.

-Update: At the moment, we have no spaces.
-However, if SW U3A members wish to be put on the waiting list, please get in touch with our co-ordinator, Chris Kerrison.
-We look forward to seeing both returning class members, and in the future, new faces.
+If you wish to be put on the waiting list, please get in touch with our co-ordinator, Chris Kerrison.